 I have learned to use technology as an organizational tool to help make my daily routine more efficient.

 1) Set-up FITstep Pro Pedometer Software on laptop and check that FitStep data readers are in place.
+With my new FITstep Stream pedometers, I just need to make sure the software is open on my laptop and the Hub is on.

 2) Hang up FITstep Pro Pedometers in their QwikID™ storage case using Command hooks (large 5 lb. capacity).